 This post is a high-level overview for creating basic understanding.
-Don’t expect too much if you are PHD or master degree student.
+Don’t expect too much if you are a PhD or master’s degree student.
 We will only focus on the intuition behind RNNs instead.
-This post will give you a little comfort to start digging deeper in RNNs.
+You will get a little comfort to start digging deeper into RNNs.

 Artificial Neural Networks – What Is It